Don't Talk to the Insurance Company When You're Recovering From a Serious Car Accident.

 They may tell you that they need this information, or that if they don't get it by a certain date, they will "close" your claim.
 That sounds serious but it means absolutely nothing.
 That is just an internal term - in our car accident cases, we've had people come to us, worried about high medical bills and the effect of permanent injuries from an accident, who have had their claim "closed" but the insurance company.

-Once our accident lawyers got involved, the insurance company opened the claim the next day.
+Once our accident lawyers got involved, the insurance company opened the claim up again the next day.

 The point is - you control this process (that's one of many things we do for the people we work with, our clients don't have to worry about this), not the insurance company.

-Get The Best Lawyer For Your Accident Case in the DMV.
+Get The Best Car Accident Lawyer For Your Case in the Washington DC Area

 We can only help people with very serious injuries - that is who we focus on.

-If you or someone in your family was hospitalized after an accident caused by another driver, call us today at (202) 393 - 3320 and talk to us before you talk to the insurance company (or sign any of their forms).
+If you or someone in your family was hospitalized or needs surgery after an accident caused by another driver, call us today at (202) 393 - 3320 and talk to us before you talk to the insurance company (or sign any of their forms).

 We'll get you started by talking with you and getting you all the information you need to make the best decision on your car accident case and how to take care of yourself and your family.